Souvik12000122035/Processing-Image-data-for-Deep-Learning/README.md

 These operations are essential for tasks like image classification, object detection, and neural network input preparation, where clean and standardized image inputs greatly enhance model accuracy and efficiency.

-🧰 Technologies Used
+🧰 Technologies Used -
-Python
+Python,
-OpenCV
+OpenCV,
-Pillow (PIL)
+Pillow (PIL),
-Matplotlib
+Matplotlib,
 NumPy

-🔍 Key Features
+🔍 Key Features -

-Downloading images from the web using wget
+1. Downloading images from the web using wget

-Reading and displaying images with Matplotlib
+2. Reading and displaying images with Matplotlib

-Resizing images using Pillow
+3. Resizing images using Pillow

-Grayscale conversion using OpenCV
+4. Grayscale conversion using OpenCV

-Sketch (pencil drawing) effect
+5. Sketch (pencil drawing) effect

-Sepia and cartoon-style filters
+6. Sepia and cartoon-style filters

-Image inversion (negative)
+7. Image inversion (negative)

-Saving processed images
+8. Saving processed images